Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: A New Alternative Asymptotic Regime and Theoretical Guarantees

-In this section, we focus on the setting that $\cA_{\gamma}=\{X\in\cE\}$ and $\cE=\{x\in\R^d:g(x)\geq\gamma\}$ where $X\in\R^d$ has density function $f$ under $P$, $g:\R^d\to \R$ is a function and $\cE$ is a closed set.
-We focus on this setting as it arises as a generic representation of recent problems in intelligent system safety testing.
+In this section, we investigate a new regime that $\cA_{\gamma}=\{X\in\cE\}$ and $\cE=\{x\in\R^d:g(x)\geq\gamma\}$ where $X\in\R^d$ and $g:\R^d\to \R$ is a function.
+We propose this setting as it arises as a generic representation of recent problems in intelligent system safety testing \citep{bai2022rare}.
 There, $g$ could be highly complicated and leads to a gigantic number of dominating points, which in turn motivates the consideration of dropping most of them and our notion of probabilistic efficiency.
-We note that technically this setting is slightly different from the classical Gartner-Ellis regime in terms of the position of the scaling parameter $\gamma$ (see, e.g. \citealt{sadowsky1990large}), but conceptually very similar.
+We note that technically this setting is slightly different from the classical Gartner-Ellis regime in terms of the position of the scaling parameter $\gamma$ (see, e.g. \citealt{sadowsky1990large}), but conceptually similar.

-In Section \ref{sec:guarantees_general}, we recap some background notions in large deviations and the precise definition of dominating points.
-Then we state the assumptions under which we could build on Theorem \ref{thm:strong_probabilistic_efficiency} to obtain reliable point estimates and CIs.
-In Section \ref{sec:guarantees_gaussian}, we consider the special (but important) case where $X$ follows a Gaussian distribution, in particular propose a simple stopping strategy to determine whether it is safe to stop searching for the remaining dominating points.
-Throughout this section, we write $\alpha(\gamma)\sim\beta(\gamma)$ if $\alpha(\gamma)/\beta(\gamma)$ grows or decays at most subexponentially in $-\log p(\gamma)$.
+In Section \ref{sec:guarantees_general}, we adapt the notions of rate function and dominating points to this new regime.
+Then we state the assumptions under which we could build on Theorem \ref{thm:strong_probabilistic_efficiency} to obtain reliable point estimates and CIs as in Section~\ref{sec:guarantees_GE}.
+We note that this new regime is harder to analyze as the rare-event set $\cE$ can change in a complicated way with $\gamma$, and thus inevitably our assumptions are relatively restrictive and need to be verified case by case.
+In Section \ref{sec:guarantees_gaussian}, we consider the special (but important) case where $X$ follows a Gaussian distribution and $g$ is piecewise linear, in particular propose a simple stopping strategy to determine whether it is safe to stop searching for the remaining dominating points.
+Throughout this section, we write $\alpha(\gamma)\sim\beta(\gamma)$ if $\alpha(\gamma)/\beta(\gamma)$ is subexponential in $-\log p(\gamma)$.